genboy/Festival/README.md

 ## Overview

 ### version 2.0.0
-> - Festival Manager Menu (UI) + magic items - or use the commands
+> - Festival Manager Menu (UI + select item) - or use the commands
 > - Cube AND Sphere area's set with diagonal, radius or diameter
-> - Area, Config AND Level flags managed from menu
+> - Area's  and Config  managed from menu
+> - Optional Level flag protection
 > - Area name (and desc) can now be Full string inCluDing MuLti wORds CaPitaLized
 > - Stretching area's up and down with y scaling
-> - Experimental Area Priority level
+> - Use priority number for overlapping area's

 **Management UI in game**:
-command **/fe menu** (ui, form, data) or **hold magic item** ( default magic item 201 - Purpur Pillar block - change in config management) When using the form you need to **use the magic item to tab area positions**.
+command **hold magic item** or ** /fe menu** (ui, form, data) ( default magic item 201 - Purpur Pillar block - change in config management) When using the form you need to **use the magic item to tab area positions**.
+You can swapp item to build during area position 1 and 2 selection.

-or use the commands as shown in the usage image  (now with Multi wORd FULLY CapitAlized nameS possible)
+Or use the commands as shown in the usage image (now with Multi wORd FULLY CapitAlized nameS possible)

 **Download development version**:
 [Poggit development](https://poggit.pmmp.io/ci/genboy/Festival/Festival)